 Beetroot and radicchio pesto.

 Most pestos are made with green leaf vegetables and herbs.
-The most common being basil pesto or pesto Genovese as it’s called here in Italy.
-As you know by now, I love experimenting with different pesto recipes and am always on the lookout for new pesto ideas!
+The most well-known being basil pesto or pesto Genovese, as it’s called here in Italy.
+As returning visitors will know by now, I love experimenting with different pesto recipes and am always on the lookout for new pesto ideas!
 In recent months, I have noticed the increasing popularity among modern chefs of two of my favourite veggies; beetroots and radicchio.

 Beetroots have been part of the Western diet since the time of the Romans.
 They were more popular in central and Eastern Europe, where they are, of course, the main ingredient in Borscht!
-However,these days, they are enjoying a resurgence of popularity here in Western Europe and USA not only as an addition to salads or for soup, but also as an ingredient in a variety of other recipes such as hummus and smoothies.
+However,these days, they are enjoying a resurgence of popularity here in Western Europe and USA.
+Beets make a great addition to salads or for soup!
+They also appear as an ingredient in a variety of other recipes such as hummus and smoothies.

 Of course, this is not surprising as beets are packed with goodness.
 Did you know that beetroot is low in fat, full of vitamins and minerals and filled with powerful antioxidants?
-Infact, the plant pigment that gives beetroot its rich, purple-crimson colour is betacyanin; a powerful agent which is believed to suppress the development of some cancers.
+In fact, the plant pigment that gives beetroot its rich, purple-crimson colour is betacyanin.
+This a powerful agent which some say suppresses the development of some cancers.

 Like beetroot, radicchio has many health benefits.
-Too numerous to mention here without sounding like a health food blog!
-Most importantly it is full of vitamins, minerals, electrolytes and phyto-nutrients, which means it is good for the eyes!
+These are too numerous to mention here without sounding like a health food blog!
+Most importantly, it is full of vitamins, minerals, electrolytes and phyto-nutrients, which means it is good for the eyes!